cchoiyon/FinalProject2021/README.md

 # FinalProject2021
-A app that tells the users where the nearest dining places are on Temple Campus.
-It also allows thr users to choose from diet options such as; vegan, vegatarian, meat, halal, etc. Including the payment options that are allowed with the place, along with times, costs, and menu items if available.

-Uses API for map function, also uses tkinter for the gui for the app.
+Temple Eats is a app where the user is given options to choose from their diet needs to help them choose what restaurant to choose from.
+Users can see what restaurants have what payment options and browse through different places to go on Temple Campus including food trucks.